From Poor Man’s Pot to Posh People’s Prized Possession: A Story about Food over the past 5,000 years

 Lousy Lobster for Losers

 As is nearly always the case with food held in low esteem: it was abundant.
-The oceans before the era of industrialisation and overpopulation were pristine and supported gigantic populations of these crustaceans.
+The oceans before the era of industrialisation and overpopulation were pristine.
+They supported gigantic populations of these crustaceans.
 After strong winds and bad weather it was not unusual to find the creatures stacked on the beaches a foot high and more.
 Even if they had been a popular meat, it would have been impossible to eat such large amounts.
 Most of them were used to fertilise the fields.
 The rest was left to the poor and fed to prisoners.

 In an early eruption of the human rights movements, prisoners petitioned the government to avoid having to eat lobster more than three times a week “because it would be unnecessarily cruel”.
 Servants asked for similar provisions to be put into their employment contracts.